We all know that in the UK that we are in the middle of an obesity crisis!

 So swap your unhealthy sugary snacks for something just a little healthier.

-#Change4Life have online recipes which give helpful lunchbox ideas.
-These recipes come with ideas for a full lunchbox including a sandwich, salad, or other main alternative.
+#Change4Life has online recipes which give helpful lunchbox ideas.
+These recipes come with ideas for a full lunchbox including a sandwich, salad, or other main alternatives.
 They also include a couple of snacks and even a drink suggestion.

 Some of the suggested 100 calorie snacks may include: malt loaf, fromage frais, fruit salad, chopped vegetables & hummus and many more!

 Reducing sugar intake and saying no to unhealthy snacks is only the first step in battling this ever-growing obesity epidemic which is sweeping our nation.

 Another key way to ensure a healthy lifestyle is to promote regular exercise.

 Children under the age of 15 are not participating in their daily recommended amount of exercise!
 Just 21% of boys and 16% of girls are actually getting a full hours’ worth of physical activity a day.
 And though it is essential that we encourage a change of diet, it is just as important to tackle the lack of physical activity that children are participating in too.

 There are many ways in which children can increase the amount of exercise which they are getting daily!